stanley-gu/standardsCh/chapter.md

 [@o2007distributed].
 By providing version tracking, this system ensures that users within a group cannot accidentally overwrite or purge changes of other users.
-Furthermore, each change made to a model, or its associated files, is recorded as a single changeset: a time-stamped, informative comment from an identifiable user, which describes the changes they have made.
+Furthermore, each change made to a model, or its associated files, is recorded as a single change with a time-stamped, informative comment from an identifiable user describing the changes they have made.
 As model files are progressively altered, the changesets preserve the history of model development.
 Finally, even if two users simultaneously change the same model file, distinct changesets allow their work to be later merged in a controlled manner.

-Another advantage associated with using a DVCS is that it allows users to collaborate directly with each other, independent of a centralized online repository, as collaborators of any particular model will have a complete clone of the workspace with the model and related files they are working on.
-This allows each individual collaborator to work and commit changes to their local copy, creating new changesets which may then be shared between themselves, or pushed to a centralized repository when their work is ready to be reviewed or released [@yu2011physiome].

 ### JWS Online